 You’ll be better of if you create a short video (3 – 5 mins long) or if you’ll schedule a short video call with them so you can walk them through the process.

-What are the challenges that you’ve been facing in terms of promoting your online course?
+What are the challenges that you’ve been facing in terms of promoting your online courses?
 No subscribers?
 You feel that the quality isn’t good enough?
 Or no one’s sharing it?

 Whatever your challenges are, please take the time to share them in the comments section below.